-While many men are reluctant to take psychiatric pills, this may still be a viable option.
-Here is a list of its pros and cons.
+While many men are reluctant to take psychiatric pills, this may be a viable option for those who are open to it.
+Here is a list of pros and cons.

-- Loss of spontaneity – There is a loss of spontaneity with some of these drugs.
+- Loss of spontaneity – The cost of taking certain drugs is a loss of spontaneity in the bedroom.
 Anafranil (Clomipramine), for example, is only effective six hours after administration.
 This means you either have to take them daily or six hours before every sexual encounter.

 - High costs – The costs can become significant over time.

-- Temporary solution – The most important disadvantage in our opinion is the fact that the drugs do not treat the problem, only the symptoms.
-Once you stop taking them, for whatever reason, your PE will return.
+- Temporary solution – The most important disadvantage, in our opinion, is the fact that the drugs treat the symptoms without actually addressing the underlying problem.
+In other words, once you stop taking the pills, your PE is likely to return.

 Where to Seek Treatment

-Since all of these drugs require a prescription, you would have to schedule an appointment with a licensed doctor, preferably a sex therapist.
-You can find a list of sex therapists near you at the AASECT website.
+Since all of these drugs require a prescription, you would have to schedule an appointment with a licensed doctor or a sex therapist.
+You can find a list of sex therapists near you on the AASECT website.

 Desensitizing Sprays, Creams and Condoms

-Another solution that has been in use for many years and is shown to increase ejaculation latency time is the use of numbing materials.
+Another solution that has been around for many years and which increases ejaculation latency time is the use of numbing materials.
 These usually come in the form of a spray or cream which you apply to the penis.
-Today there are also condoms which include the numbing material inside them.
-In our experience, they are not effective since the desensitizing material takes about 5-20 minutes to absorb.
+Today, there are also condoms which have the numbing material inside them.
+In our experience, condoms are not practical, because the desensitizing material takes about 5-20 minutes to be absorbed.

 Who Is This Right For

-We listed to pros and cons to help you find out if desensitizing materials are right for you:
+We’ve listed the pros and cons to help you find out if desensitizing materials are right for you:

-- Decreased enjoyment – An obvious disadvantage is that since the material numbs the penis your enjoyment could be decreased.
-Still, some men put their partner’s satisfaction before their own and feel this is a small price to pay.
+- Decreased enjoyment – Since the material numbs the penis, your own sexual satisfaction could be decreased.
+Still, some men put their partner’s needs before their own and feel that this is a small price to pay.

-- Risk of numbing the partner – There is a risk that the material would pass on to your partner’s vagina, numbing her as well.
-It is important to make sure the material is completely absorbed before penetration or having oral sex.
+- Risk of numbing the partner – There is a risk that the material could pass on to your partner’s vagina, numbing her as well.
+It is important to make sure the material is completely absorbed before penetration or oral sex.

-- A temporary solution – The most important disadvantage in our opinion is the fact that this is only a temporary solution.
-Once you stop using the desensitizers, your PE will return.
+- A temporary solution – The most significant disadvantage, in our opinion, is the fact that this is only a temporary solution.
+Your PE will likely return once you stop using the desensitizers.

 Where to Seek Treatment